-- 13. Advanced written and oral communication skills in a variety of contexts and modes. - 14.
-Advanced Information retrieval skills in relation to primary and secondary sources of information. - 15.
-The ability to use communication and digital literacy skills effectively and in an academic and professional manner. - 16.
-Advanced skills of time planning and management. - 17.
+- 13. Advanced written and oral communication skills in a variety of contexts and modes.; - 14.
+Advanced Information retrieval skills in relation to primary and secondary sources of information.; - 15.
+The ability to use communication and digital literacy skills effectively and in a professional manner: - 16.
+Work autonomously and demonstrate self-motivation and time management. - 17.
 The ability to organise and communicate information, using established criteria evidencing appropriate proficiency in English language, to audiences in familiar contexts both verbally and in writing. (level 4). - 18.
 The ability to organise and communicate information, using a range of relevant criteria evidencing appropriate proficiency in English language, to a variety of audiences in unfamiliar contexts of increasing complexity (level 5). - 19.
 The ability to organise and communicate specialist and inter-related information evidencing appropriate proficiency in English language, using selected criteria, to audiences in complex contexts. (level 6).